AnthonySteele/AFSCheckout/README.md

  * repo lookup method to get a list of transactions
  * A GET endpoint

-There is potential data loss if the bank API fails badly (e.g. timeout or HTTP 500 response) and we won't have a record in the local data store at that point.
+What happens when the bank API fails badly (e.g. timeout or HTTP 500 response).
+We have a record in the local data store at that point, but that's all.

 Way to mitigate this likely involves:
- * Save the payment data locally _before_ sending it.
-This means using a locally generated id as key, not depending on the the transaction id that the bank returns.
+ * Save the payment data locally _before_ sending it (done).
  * make use of an [Idempotency key](https://stripe.com/docs/api/idempotent_requests) to make it safe for a client to repeat failed requests by inspecting the saved data and deciding what to do.
  * maybe returning the ID to the client with a "bank unavailable" error message.
 There's no failure message yet.